anonaeka/T2A2-Marketplace/README.md

 ### Guest :

-    - As a guest, I'd like to see what's on sale on the website.
+    - As a guest, I had to see what was for sale on the website.
     - As a guest, I would like to see what product details are available.
     - As a guest, I want to buy or sell items, I need to register on the Sign-up button.
     - As a guest I can search for products in the search bar.

 ### User :

-    - As a user I can search for products in the search bar.
+    - As a user, I can search for products in the search bar.
     - As a user, I want to sign in to use the website as a user.
     - As a user, I want to log out after finishing the website.
     - As a user, I want to edit the name, email, password at Edit Profile.